DivanteLtd/headless-security.org/book/vsf-best-practices.md

 It's fairly easy to cache the user-related, sensitive information in the output cache by accident - if you processed the user-related info server side.
 Please don't do this.

 The `user` module by default is not supporting the `isServer` option, the whole `MyAccount` section is even redirecting the requests to home page when entered SSR.
-The authorization module is based on the `localStorage` where the user token is stored after a successfull authorization and then passed out to all subsequent `vue-storefront-api` or `storefront-api` requests.
+The authorization module is based on the `localStorage` where the user token is stored after a successful authorization and then passed out to all subsequent `vue-storefront-api` or `storefront-api` requests.

 ## Always use the HTTP proxy

 Vue Storefront runs (by default) on the port `3000` and the API is exposed on `8080`.
-Never route a production traffic to these ports.
+Never route production traffic to these ports.
 Node.js HTTP Servers (used by `vue-storefront`) are not meant to be used on production.
-By many different reasons - including scalability, throthling, process management and of course security.
+By many different reasons - including scalability, throttling, process management and of course security.
 You always should use HTTP Proxy like `nginx` or `varnish` in front of both: frontend and API services.

 Here you've got a short tutorial on [how to properly setup VSF with nginx](https://docs.vuestorefront.io/guide/installation/production-setup.html#production-setup-bare-vps)